A message from tony pigott

 We are blessed by the most amazing fixture list and will always be enormously grateful to the clubs who host us year after year.
 Not only do these clubs give us the chance to play some of the finest courses in the country, their members are always incredibly welcoming and extremely generous.
 We enjoy competitive but friendly golf always and, over the last 20 years, I have forged many enduring friendships.

 As Chairman, I am determined to help the Society to grow, by recruiting new members of all ages - in particular those who have recently retired or are still playing professionally.
-2020 was a very difficult year hut I am delighted that we managed to play 14 matches and hold our Autumn meeting.
+2020 and 2021 have been very difficult years but I am delighted that we managed to play the majority of our matches in 2021 and welcome our guests to our "Spring" Meeting at Denham (in the Autumn!).
 We may not have been able to enjoy the full 'package' but we were together, with friends on wonderful courses, and it was great to be back.
-77 different Society members played at least once and it was fantastic to see so many current players in our teams.
-We even managed to win 6 of our matches!
+More than 120 different Society members played at least once and it was fantastic to see so many current players in our teams.
+We even managed to win a few of our matches!

 We continue to expand our fixture list.
-The return of our match at Edgbaston means that we now have just two first-class counties to go - Derbyshire and Yorkshire.
-Hopefully, as the world returns to something like normality, we can fulfil out ambition of playing at least one match in every county.
+The return of our match at Edgbaston in 2021 means that we now have just two first-class counties to go - Derbyshire and Yorkshire.
+Hopefully, as the world returns to something like normality, we can fulfil our ambition of playing at least one match in every county.

 But I am equally determined that, as we expand, we do not lose sight of our fundamental ethos as cricket’s golf society.
 We are not now, nor will ever be, driven by celebrity.
 As members, we each pay our way through a modest annual subscription and the match fees collected at every fixture to cover the great golf and the amazing hospitality that we receive.
 If you are already a member but haven’t played much in recent years, why not get the clubs out and join us for a match or two.
 And if you are still playing, or have recently retired, dip your toe in the CCGS water.
 I guarantee that you won’t regret it.